Reopening Washington County, Oregon

 Many of our parks, trails and other outdoor areas are also open for visitors, but physical distancing regulations are still imposed and masks are required if you can’t maintain a safe distance.
 If you’re planning to enjoy the great outdoors, be sure to take care and be aware that not all services are available.
 Many sports courts, playgrounds and bathrooms at public parks remain closed.
 Read more about Take Care Out There >>>

 - Fewer tables spaced further apart to allow for physical distancing

-Counties that continue to meet prerequisites for beginning Phase 1 may be able to start Phase 2 after 21 days.
-Washington County has been group with two other counties and will be eligible to apply for Phase 2 no earlier than July 10.
+Counties that continue to meet prerequisites for beginning Phase 1 may be able to apply for Phase 2.
+Washington County has been grouped with Multnomah and Clackamas Counties, which must collectively meet requirements to move forward.
 Phase 2 will include expansion of “higher-risk” activities like larger gatherings and reopening of more businesses, including movie theaters, bowling alleys, arcades and recreational sports.

 Phase 3, which will allow large gatherings (concerts, conventions, festivals and sporting events) will not come until a reliable treatment for prevention for COVID-19 is available.

 For more information about the phased reopening throughout the state, please read full details on Oregon governor Kate Brown’s website.

 - COVID-19 is an infection caused by a new coronavirus.
 Symptoms include fever, coughing and shortness of breath.
 It is spread through contact with a person who is sick with COVID-19.